Xirixiz/Apache-Tomcat-init-script-start-stop-restart-status-/README.md

 Apache Tomcat init script.

 There are a lot of Tomcat init scripts available online.
 I created one from multiple scripts I found on Github to fullfill my needs.
+One thing I was looking for is to kill the Tomcat/Java process if the process hasn't been shutdown after x seconds.

 I`m using Puppet to provision this script (removed all Puppet variables in this version) in order to place the script within the Linux /etc/init.d folder and within a folder called /opt/tomcat (owner Tomcat).